Sparen/GO-Log/README.md

 For reference, JSON files are organized as follows:
 * Gym/Pokéstop: Alphabetized by name (as shown when you open the location in-game).
-* Pokémon: Listed in order of encounter, with newer entries at the bottom.
+* Pokémon: Listed in order of encounter for each sepcie, with newer entries towards the bottom.
 Date is Year Month Day.
-Time is EST. Images are from Bulbapedia and the filenames use the National Dex number for the given Pokémon.
+Time is EST. Images are from Bulbapedia.